Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 #### SERVICES

 Reviewer for ***Technological Forecasting & Social Change***, ***Technovation***, ***IEEE Transactions on Engineering Management***, ***Energy Economics***, ***Structural Change and Economic Dynamics***, ***Economic Analysis and Policy***, ***Climate Policy***, ***Energy Policy***, ***Journal of Environmental Management***, ***Business Strategy and the Environment***, ***International Review of Administrative Sciences***, ***Sustainable Development***, ***Corporate Social Responsibility and Environmental Management***, ***Journal of Cleaner Production***, ***Humanities & Social Sciences Communications***, ***Applied Economics***, ***Financial Innovation***, ***Journal of the Asia Pacific Economy***, ***Accounting & Finance***, ***Technology Analysis & Strategic Management***, ***China & World Economy***,  ***Applied Water Science***, ***Kybernetes***, ***Green and Low-Carbon Economy*** and ***The Sixth International Conference on Economic and Business Management***.

 ---
-#### WORKING PAPERS
-[1] The Role Performance of Government and Market Entities in the Placemaking of Innovation District: Insights from "Shanghai Silicon Alley" in China.

-[2] Do XXX Shape Channels?
-The Role of Differentiated XXX in XXX.

-[3] Diffusion vs Lock-in: Insights from the XXX and XXX.

----
 #### PUBLICATIONS